Arkansas vs. Memphis College Basketball Predictions & Picks - November 23

 Memphis Performance Insights

-- Memphis was carried by its offense last season, as it ranked 21st-best in college basketball by tallying 79.4 points per game.
+- Memphis was carried by its offense last season, as it ranked 21st-best in the nation by putting up 79.4 points per game.
 It ranked 233rd in college basketball in points allowed (71.8 per contest).

-- Last season Memphis ranked 28th in college basketball in assists, putting up 15.6 per game.
+- Memphis ranked 28th in the nation with 15.6 assists per contest.

-- With 14.9 forced turnovers per game, the Tigers were 25th-best in college basketball.
-They ranked 291st in college basketball by committing 13 turnovers per contest.
+- The Tigers ranked 25th-best in the nation by forcing 14.9 turnovers per game.
+They ranked 291st in college basketball by averaging 13 turnovers per contest.

-- With 6.1 three-pointers per game, the Tigers ranked 310th in college basketball.
+- With 6.1 threes per game, the Tigers ranked 310th in the nation.
 They had a 35.3% shooting percentage from downtown, which ranked 108th in college basketball.

 - Memphis ceded 8 three-pointers per game (277th-ranked in college basketball).
-It allowed opposing teams to shoot 30.8% (31st-ranked) from downtown.
+It allowed opponents to shoot 30.8% (31st-ranked) from three-point land.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.